19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a) a member of the Fund has withdrawn the minimum sum or part thereof from his account with an approved bank or his retirement account, or has surrendered his approved annuity, under section 15(9) or (9A);

-(b) a charge has been created under section 15(9) or (9A) on an immovable property wholly owned by the member or jointly owned by the member and one or more other persons, as the case may be, to secure the payment to the Board of the minimum sum which the member is required to set aside;
+(b) a charge has been created under section 15(9) or (9A) on an immovable property wholly owned by the member or jointly owned by the member and one or more other persons, as the case may be, to secure the payment to the Board of the member’s minimum sum;

+[Act 20 of 2011 wef 30/12/2011]

 (c) an order of court is made requiring the transfer (other than by way of sale) of the member’s estate or interest in the immovable property to his spouse; and